-How a 'rogue' employee forced NFL, Goodell into new 'Black Lives Matter' stance
+How a 'rogue' employee forced NFL, Goodell into new Black Lives Matter stance

 “I want [to] help you put the pressure on.
 And arm you with a video that expresses YOUR voice and [what] you want from the League.
 Give me a holler if you’re interested in working together, thanks bro!”

 Within 15 minutes, Thomas wrote back.
 Twenty-four hours later, he and other prominent black NFL players published a powerful video.
-Within another 24 hours, tens of millions of people watched it.
-And it changed the league’s relationship with social injustice for good.
+Within another 24 hours, tens of millions of people watched it – and it had changed the league’s relationship with social injustice for good.

 “A message on behalf of the nfl” pic.twitter.com/iilDpnZfyV